-College Courses in Education, except Course 7-8, and College Courses in academic subjects, will be given at the college at hours most convenient to classes.
-These courses, with the exception of those requiring extensive laboratory equipment, will be given in Extension at centers in Maryland from which the college classes are inaccessible.
-Classes will not be organized with an enrollment of less than ten.
+College Courses in Education, except Education 7-8, and College Courses in academic subjects will be given at the College at hours most convenient to the classes.
+These courses, with the exception of those requiring extensive laboratory equipment, will be given in extension at centers in Maryland from which the college classes are inaccessible.
+Regular courses require approximately ninety hours of recitation time in order to earn six semester hours of college credit.

-Extension classes in English, History, Economics, French, Spanish, and German are being conducted in 1932-1933, in Hagerstown, Cumberland, and Frostburg.

-Classes will be continued at these centers next session, 1933-1934, election of subjects to be governed as above.
+Extension classes in one or more of the following subjects: English, History, Economics, Sociology, Biology, and French are being given this session, 1933-1934, in Cumberland, Frostburg, Hagerstown, and Oakland.
+Classes will be continued in these centers next session, election of subjects to be governed as above.

-Approximately ninety recitation hours of this work will earn six semester hours of college credit and will be accepted by the State Department of Education in lieu of one session of summer school work.

 Tuition for these courses is \$30 per course per year.
-In the case of Extension Courses, the necessary expenses of the teacher in charge, pro-rated among the class, are added to the tuition charge.